Reporting to the University

 Title IX Coordinator: Kirstie Stroble

-There is no time limit for reporting an incident.
+There is no time limit for reporting an incident if you are not an employee.
 However, the university encourages reports to be made as soon as possible.
-The passing of time impacts report response. .When the safety or well-being of the university community is of concern, ECRT may need to investigate or otherwise address any report, regardless of when it is made.
+The passing of time makes responding to reports more difficult and the memories of involved parties less reliable.

 In some cases where an initial report is made but the individual decides not to participate further, ECRT may still need to review and investigate the information provided.
 Additionally, some forms of sexual or gender-based misconduct, such as sexual assault, domestic violence, and stalking are prohibited by the university, and they also considered crimes which means that they need to be both reviewed by ECRT and reported to law enforcement.
 Even in such cases, impacted parties do not have to participate in the university process facilitated by ECRT or in an interview with law enforcement.